tidyverse/tidyverse.org/content/blog/relicensing-packages/index.md

 The bulk of our packages are now under MIT, which means they're consistent (yay!), and you can continue to use them as you were before (especially since we didn't think there was any problem using them for any reason under their previous licenses).

-This blog post has been a long time coming gives a very reductive summaries of nuanced topics.
+This blog post has been a long time coming, and (by necessity) gives a reductive summaries of nuanced topics.
 If you'd like to learn more about copyright and intellectual-property law as it pertains to open-source software, I recommend the following four books:

 -   **Open Source Licensing: Software Freedom and Intellectual Property Law** by Lawrence Rosen (2004).
 Available from Rosen free online at <http://www.rosenlaw.com/oslbook.htm>.